 Has the use of a shotgun ever been subtle?
 Again, I direct your attention to The Sopranos and any one of the countless scenes in which Tony literally blows away the competition.

 Focusing their fire, shotgun mics only pick up noise in the direction you point them.
-Often exposed to the elements, shotgun mics are made to accessorize.
+Now, here’s where it gets interesting.
+These mics are like a fashion show for audio accessories.
+That’s because they’re often exposed to the elements – shotgun mics were made to accessorize.
 There is the fuzzy windshield affectionately referred to as the deadcat.
 A no-fuzz alternative is a plastic windshield known as a blimp.
 Like I said, shotguns don’t do subtle.

 Shotgun Mic vs Lavalier: Functional differences